jawah/charset_normalizer/README.md

   - Discard all charset encoding table that could not fit the binary content.
   - Measure chaos, or the mess once opened (by chunks) with a corresponding charset encoding.
   - Extract matches with the lowest mess detected.
-  - Finally, if there is too much match left, we measure coherence.
+  - Finally, we measure coherence / probe for a language.

 **Wait a minute**, what is chaos/mess and coherence according to **YOU ?**